tomeksamcik/smava/README.md

 #### Running application

-This launches the application in an embedded Tomcat instance running on port 8080 (running application also requires a running ActiveMQ broker)
+This launches the application in an embedded Tomcat instance running on port <code>8080</code> (running application also requires a running ActiveMQ broker)

 ```
 cd smava-web
 mvn spring-boot:run
 ```

-This builds a war file that is deployable in a servlet container (I only tested with Tomcat 7)
+This builds a <code>war</code> file that is deployable in a servlet container (I only tested with Tomcat 7)

 ```
 cd smava-web